Neural networks and back-propagation explained in a simple way

 In neural network, after each iteration, the gradient descent force updates the weights towards less and less global loss function.

-The similarity is that the delta rule acts as a mutation operator, and the loss function acts a fitness function to minimise.
+The similarity is that the delta rule acts as a mutation operator, and the loss function acts a fitness function to minimize.

 The difference is that in genetic algorithms, the mutation is blind.
 Some mutations are bad, some are good, but the good ones have higher chance to survive.
 The weight update in NN are however smarter since they are guided by the decreasing gradient force over the error.